LuRsT/vspark/README.md

 Like spark, but vertical.

-Create utf8 vertical graphs with ease.
+Create utf8 or ascii vertical graphs with ease.

     vspark 1 20 400 300 200
     ▏